What is the Reform of Vocational Education?

 All options for transition of support for apprentice training being considered involve a ‘lift and shift’ of existing functions, systems, and staff to minimise disruption to employers and apprentices.
 We will continue to provide our current services whilst they are integrated into the new provider in a seamless manner.

-HITO’s Board and management are currently seeking input from industry, employers, apprentices, and HITO members on preferred transition options and will keep everyone informed about any decisions.
+HITO’s Board and management are gathering more information on transition options and will keep everyone informed about any decisions.

 HITO will work to ensure minimal disruption is made to current employers and apprentices during the transition process.